-Klima Beach’s claim to fame is the row of multi-colored houses that line a beautiful secluded bay in the northern region of Milos island.
+Klima Beach’s claim to fame is the row of multi-colored houses that line a beautiful secluded bay in the northern region of Milos Island.
 It’s by far one of my favorite beaches in Milos!

-Klima Beach is a short ten-minute drive from Adamantas and there is a tar sealed road that leads right down to the seaside village of Klima.
+Klima Beach is a short ten-minute drive from Adamantas and there is a tar-sealed road that leads right down to the seaside village of Klima.

 Parking spaces are very limited at Klima Beach and you may have to park further up the hillside and walk down to the village from there.

-It is said each house is painted a different color so they are easily recognisable by their owners.
+It is said each house is painted a different color so they are easily recognizable by their owners.
 The layout of the two-story design is a boat garage beneath and a sizeable living area on top.

 There is no official beach or designated swimming area in Klima but you can go for a dip in the ocean almost anywhere you please.

 There is one seaside restaurant down on Klima Beach called Astakas Cafe which is a very popular spot making it hard to get a table, especially around sunset.

 THIORICHIA BEACH & SULPHUR MINE

 Thiorichia Beach is one of the more interesting Milos beaches to check out during your visit.

 Thiorichia Beach, also known as Paliorema Beach, is located on the far-eastern tip of Milos Greece.

 I recommend parking your car or scooter about halfway down the mountainside before the road gets too steep and walking the rest of the way, which should take no longer than ten minutes to reach the beach.

-As you pass the mines on the way down to the beach you will see old rail carriages on their tracks, rusty old tools, abandoned warehouses and a labyrinth of tunnels dug into the mountainside.
+As you pass the mines on the way down to the beach you will see old rail carriages on their tracks, rusty old tools, abandoned warehouses, and a labyrinth of tunnels dug into the mountainside.

 When I visited Thiorichia Beach, I felt as though I was on the set of a wild wild west movie.